Victor-EN2025/FCO2/README.md

-# FCO2v2
+# My Functions
-Matlab and python Tools for calculating CO₂ fluxes at the air-sea interface.
+Matlab and Python tools for calculating CO₂ fluxes at the air-sea interface, used in the data processing for my Master's research.